What’s A Multi-Level Marketing (MLM) Company? (2020 Update)

 In 2018 there have been 286 reports alone of pyramid schemes.
 Among these reports, 28% are reports of financial loss.
 The two most significant ways this happened was through social media or in person.
 The distinguishing feature of a pyramid scheme is the need to recruit more people.
 A pyramid scheme survives on new members recruiting more members.
 Each time someone joins the cause, they have to pay a fee.
 The allocation of this fee and income ends up being spread thin with the majority going to a few high ranking people at the top.
 The products are usually hard to sell and are of low quality.

 Both a pyramid scheme and multi-level marketing involve the sale of a product.
 A referral selling scheme (MLM) is where a product is sold and a commission is made.
 A pyramid scheme relies on the participation and joining fee instead even when a product is sold.
 This is per the Competition and Consumer Act 2010 (Cth) Schedule 2 chapter 3 div 3.
 To determine whether there is a MLM or pyramid scheme depends upon whether the business is leading the new members to believe they will eventually gain a share of the recruitment fee if they recruit new people.
 The reasonableness of the price of the joining fee along with whether the emphasis is placed on the joining fee or selling of the product.

 As always, the choice is yours.
 Whether you want to enter into an agreement and use an existing product or create your own business as a sole trader is up to you.
-Just make sure that the contract you enter into isn’t illegal, or filled with complex termination clauses and hidden fees and penalties.
-Likewise, double check that the Multi-level marketing company isn’t actually a pyramid scheme
+Just make sure that the contract you enter into isn’t illegal, or filled with complex termination clauses, hidden fees and penalties.
+Likewise, double check that the Multilevel Marketing (MLM) business isn’t actually a pyramid scheme.

 Justin is a legal intern at Lawpath as part of the content team.
 He is currently studying a Bachelor of Laws and a Bachelor of Economics at UTS.